m4gn0li4/LisaDbg/README.md

-   cva                         : Calculates the va of a specified rva ret                         : Set the instruction pointer (rip) to the return address of the current function and decrement the stack pointer (rsp) by 8 (only if the function had been specified with stret) skip                        : skip calls to the specified function break-ret, b-ret            : places a breakpoint at each ret of the specified function view                        : see certain information like the breakpoints that have been placed etc sym-address                 : for view the symbol address with here name (va) disasm                      : to disassemble opcodes from a specified address (va) backtrace, frame            : for print the call stack frames for debugging purposes symbol-local, sym-local     : to display all local symbols relating to the current function (only if the symbol type is pdb) address-func, addr-func     : displays current function information help                        : Display this help message
+   cva                         : Calculates the va of a specified rva ret                         : Set the instruction pointer (rip) to the return address of the current function and decrement the stack pointer (rsp) by 8 (only if the function had been specified with stret) skip                        : skip calls to the specified function break-ret, b-ret            : places a breakpoint at the return address of the specified function (or the function that contains the instruction at the specified address) view                        : see certain information like the breakpoints that have been placed etc sym-address                 : for view the symbol address with here name (va) proc-addr                   : get the address of a function in a dll disasm                      : to disassemble opcodes from a specified address (va) b-va, break-va              : Sets a breakpoint at the specified address (va) backtrace, frame            : for print the call stack frames for debugging purposes symbol-local, sym-local     : to display all local symbols relating to the current function (only if the symbol type is pdb) def                         : to declare a function or a type or a structure address-func, addr-func     : displays current function information break-ret-va, b-ret-va      : places a breakpoint at the return address mem-info                    : gives all the memory information at this address (base address, state etc.) help                        : Display this help message